chanfriendly/obsidian-wellness/README.md

 - Enhanced data visualization
 - Enhanced wellness metrics
 - Increase automation, decrease user effort, especially with the properties updating
+- The wellness wheel is not yet integrated

 ## License